 Teach For America corps members and alumni continue to hold a high bar for students and educators.
 Through their work in and outside of the classroom, they demonstrate their commitment to equity and excellence.

 Teach For America corps members and alumni from all over the country have been crucial to education innovation and reform in NYC, forming the backbone of the founding teams of schools and initiatives across the city.
-More than 1,500 alumni continue to teach in the classroom.
+75% of TFA NY alumni

-Close to 400 alumni are leading schools as principals, assistant principals, and deans.
-More than 50 percent of schools in high-performing charter networks are led by TFA alumni.
+alumni work as school system leaders (superintendents, chief academic officers, etc.).
 Alumni have also founded new district and charter schools, often staffing their schools with teams of fellow alumni.
-Together, at schools like KIPP, Success Academies, WHEELS, and Eagle Academy, they are helping kids beat the odds.
+Together, at schools like KIPP, PAVE, WHEELS, and Eagle Academy, they are helping kids beat the odds.

 Alumni lead networks of schools and critical system-wide initiatives.
 Examples include CMO founders Dave Levin and Morty Ballen and senior current and former DOE leaders like Cami Anderson, Johannah Chase, Sarah Jonas, Sophia Pappas, Paymon Rouhanifard, Marc Sternberg, Amy Way and John White.
 The New York Times Editorial Board recently named three TFA alumni as strong candidates for Chancellor.